Build your perfect Chatham County date night using these readers’ favorite recommendations

 7PM – The Sycamore at Chatham Mills

 After your walk through the garden, head to The Sycamore at Chatham Mills, where owners Maria Parker-Lewis and Greg Lewis created a fine-dining experience inside a restored textile mill.
 Executive chef Shane Ingram, who has years of experience working in Michelin-starred restaurants, serves elevated cuisine inspired by seasonal local ingredients.
-On Wednesday nights, live jazz takes over the lounge, while a piano player adds to the ambiance Thursdays through Saturdays.
+On Wednesday nights, live jazz takes over the lounge, while a piano player adds to the ambiance Tuesdays and Thursdays through Saturdays.